Registration

 • Update necessary information on an individual record, including change of address in the camp.

-• Activation- Being inactive does not affect your legal status in Kenya, however, it does impact your eligibility for assistance and services, for example, CBI.
-To avoid being inactivated, please, stay in contact with UNHCR and show up at Proof of Life and Food Distribution.
+• Activation- Being inactive does not affect your legal status in Kenya, however, it does impact your eligibility for assistance and services, for example, Food Ration.
+To avoid being inactivated, please, stay in contact with UNHCR and show up at Proof of Life and General Food Distribution.

 Replacement of Ration Cards